va-av-8/AgriSpectra/simple_service/README.md

 For any additional information you can mail to: anastasija.gapeeva@gmail.com

 ## Project status
 Ongoing.
-UI improvements will be added during nex two weeks.
-Satellite data will be added during next 3 weeks.
+UI improvements will be added during nex two weeks.  data will be added during next 3 weeks.